rh3nium/Road-Incident-Detection-and-SMS-Alert-Notification-System/README.md

 ## Final Notes

-* Never commit real passwords.
+* Never commit secrets like your MongoDB or Twilio account passwords or phone numbers.
 * Use environment variables in production.
-* Ensure webcam or RTSP feed is configured.
+* Ensure webcam or RTSP feed is configured on your PC.